IBM/kar/docs/kar-deployments.md

    + kar.ibm.com/appPort: sets the `-app_port` argument of `kar run`
    + kar.ibm.com/runtimePort: sets the `-runtime_port` argument of `kar run`
    + kar.ibm.com/extraArgs: additional command line arguments for `kar run`
+   + kar.ibm.com/sidecarContainer - "true" to enable injection of a sidecar container

 If you are using a release version of the `kar` cli then, by default, the matching KAR runtime images will be pulled from our public quay.io